 Each Wednesday is a family day at our centres.
 This special day is an integral part of our programme to assist families while a person is in treatment.
 Everyone who is close to an addicted person is affected in a unique way; so too each person can play a key and different role in promoting recovery.

 We run residential programmes for family members or any person whose life is affected by the impact of addiction.
 This programme is run in Aiséirí Aislinn on a weekend basis.
 The programme encourages people to look at their current situation and to learn new coping skills.
 Above all, it is an opportunity for the participants to give themselves the gift of time for personal growth and spiritual renewal in a safe and supportive environment.

-All of our residential centres provide an Continuum of Care service with a continuing care plan designed to help clients – and the families and loved ones – live from free addiction after they resume their lives in work, in training or education.
+All of our residential centres provide an Continuum of Care service with a continuing care plan designed to help clients – and the families and loved ones – live free from addiction after they resume their lives in work, in training or education.

 Beth’s story, from Heroin to School